How to Boost Your ABIM Internal Medicine Certification Exam Score by 100 Points

 First, let’s understand the anatomy of a question.

 A 22-year-old man with a history of asthma presents to his primary care physician for a checkup.
 Since his last visit, he has experienced a cough, difficulty breathing, and weight loss.
-He drinks two to three glasses of wine per week, smokes one to two cigarettes per week, and denies any drug use.
+He drinks two to three glasses of wine per week, smokes one to two cigarettes per week, and reports no drug use.
 Auscultation reveals wheezing, and pulmonary function tests show an increased total lung capacity.
 Echocardiography is unrevealing.
 Serum analysis demonstrates elevated liver transaminases.
 Which of the following is the most likely diagnosis?

 A question is made up of the stem and the lead-in.
 The stem contains the details of the question such as the clinical presentation, past medical history, and laboratory results.
 But, the critical part of the question is the lead-in.
 The question writer uses the lead-in to find out what you know or don’t know about the topic in the stem.
 But, it is also where question writers make errors.
 By applying basic grammatical analysis, you will be able to identify the correct answer or at least narrow down the answer choices without knowing anything about the topic.
 Here are our first two tips: